 These competitions are held throughout the season and are made up of four separate rounds, two of which may have a Set Subject, the other two rounds being Open.
 Separate competitions are held for colour prints, monochrome prints and digital.

-1. A maximum of 2 images for each competition can be entered for each round.
+1. A maximum of 3 images for each competition can be entered but only the top 2 of each will be included in the ladder scoring.
 Points will be awarded (maximum 20) for each print or digital image entered.
 In addition, the best image of each round in each category (in the opinion of the judge) will be awarded a star.

 2. The points gained by each competitor in each round will then be added together and the winner will be the entrant with the highest total at the end of the fourth Round.
 In the event of a tie, the member with the largest number of stars will be declared the winner.